Archipelagic state: Archipelagic sea lanes passage

 The regime of archipelagic sea lanes passage (ASLP) is specific to archipelagic waters and is similar to the transit passage for the international straits: both ships and aircraft can use the archipelagic waters, the right of passage is non-suspensible, submarines can navigate while submerged, etc. Article 54 in particular explicitly incorporates Articles 39, 30, 42, and 44 (that cover the transit passage) into ASLP.
 The main difference between the transit passage and ASLP is that in case of ASLP the ship can opt instead for an innocent passage, while the transit passage provides no such alternative.
-Both transit passage and ASLP regimes, with the ability to launch and receive aircraft, perform maneuvers and navigate underwater, are primarily designed for warships.

-An archipelagic state can designate sea lanes and air routes that will be subject of ASLP and "include all normal routes used [...] for international navigation or overflight".
+Both transit passage and ASLP regimes, with the ability to launch and receive aircraft, perform maneuvers and navigate underwater, are primarily designed for warships.An archipelagic state can designate sea lanes and air routes that will be subject of ASLP and "include all normal routes used [...] for international navigation or overflight".
 If the state does not do so, the default sea lanes will correspond to "the routes normally used for international navigation".
 Ships should not deviate more than 25 miles off the designated lanes.

 History

 Discussions about the status of waters between the islands of an archipelago date back to 1924, when Alejandro Alvarez proposed grouping the islands together when considering the limits of territorial waters.
 The concept of an archipelagic state became a matter of consideration when the potential beneficiaries (Bahamas, Fiji, Indonesia, Philippines) gained independence after World War II.
 In the absence of international law, the claims of these states to the waters between the islands were based on internal laws (Indonesia) or interpretation of treaties (the 1898 Treaty of Paris for the Philippines).
 At the same time, the economic activity involving the sea resources grew in importance, prompting, for example, the 1945 Truman Proclamation by the United States, 1955 and 1956 notes verbales of the Philippines, and the 1957 Djuanda Declaration by Indonesia.

 After an early attempt to define archipelagic waters as territorial waters by the League of Nations at the 1930 Hague Conference on Codification failed, the efforts restarted in 1952 with the International Law Commission (ILC) proposing a definition of an archipelago as three or more islands in the mid-ocean separated by no more than 10 miles, with the body of water in between being internal waters.
 The proposal was objected to by the maritime states.
 The 1958 UNCLOS I established the rule of straight baselines that settled the issue for the islands of mainland countries, but not for the mid-ocean archipelagoes.
 UNCLOS III finally settled the issue prompted by a proposal submitted by Fiji, Indonesia, Mauritius, and the Philippines.
 The codification comprises nine articles of the Part IV of the UNCLOS.

 List of archipelagic states

 This is a list of aspiring and current archipelagic states in the world.
-22 island countries have submitted claims or sought archipelagic status by the provisions of the 1982 UN Convention on the Law of the Sea.
+22 island countries have submitted claims or sought archipelagic status by the provisions of the 1982 United Nations Convention on the Law of the Sea.

 Bolded are the five official (accepted) archipelagic states.